ambroisemaupate/intervention-request/README.md

 You can create custom actions if you need to optimize/alter your images before they get served using `ImageSavedEvent` and *Symfony* event system :

-Create a class implementing Symfony’s `EventSubscriberInterface` and listen to `ImageSavedEvent::NAME`
+Create a class implementing Symfony’s `EventSubscriberInterface` and, for example, listen to `ImageSavedEvent::NAME`

 ```php
 public static function getSubscribedEvents()